lostclus/WeatherApp/README.md

 - User settings form
 - CRUD on user locations
 - Query weather data on selected location
-- Under the hood it will get weather data from Open-Meteo API and store it in the local database
+- Under the hood it loads weather data from Open-Meteo API and store it in the local database

 Tech stack on backend:
 - Python